 New York Roads - NY 357

 NY 357 was the original NY 7B.
 Back then it connected to NY 7 on the east end as well as the west end via a duplex with NY 28.
-All photos were taken westbound.
+All photos were taken westbound except the first one.

 If you're looking for old signs, the creek marker has nothing on the original Catskill Turnpike mileposts.
 Built as miniature stone huts, the mileposts had the distances etched on the red slate in the portico.
 This one has faded away after 100 years or more.